Wreaths of LUV

 LUV Fest 2019

-Hosted on July 20, 2019, the LUV Fest was a free one-day neighborhood festival which provides a common ground for peace where community members, police officers and artists of different cultures and beliefs, collaborate through art.
+Hosted on July 20, 2019, the LUV Fest was a free one-day neighborhood festival that provides a common ground for peace where community members, police officers, and artists of different cultures and beliefs, collaborate through art.

 Peace Pact 2018